• Gluten-Free Recipes

 Nicole Spiridakis

-This rhubarb galette features a flaky, sweet crust folded around a tart and jammy filling.
+This rhubarb galette features a flaky, whole grain pastry folded around a tart and jammy filling.
 Rhubarb's unique flavor shines through in this beautifully rustic dessert.

 No ratings yet